-Present knowledge stresses the need in this area for the oral administration, routinely throughout pregnancy and lactation, of iron (60 mg elemental iron-for example, 180 mg ferrous sulfate1 daily) and folic acid (0.1 mg daily) (1, 2).
-These can be given by selecting cheap, available, acceptable and convenient products, which may sometimes contain other supplements.
+ferrous sulfate 2 daily) and folic acid (0.1 mg daily) (1, 2).
+These can be given be selecting cheap, available, acceptable and convenient products, which may sometimes contain other supplements.
 A single once-daily tablet, containing at least both iron and folic acid, is far more acceptable than several tablets several times a day, and more likely to be taken.